2022 NFL franchise tag tracker: Kansas City Chiefs' Orlando Brown Jr. first to be tagged

 Before free agency kicks off for the 2022 NFL offseason, teams are allowed to apply franchise tags to players to give them a sense of what they need to do before the league year starts on March 16.

-The Kansas City Chiefs became the first known team to put their franchise tag on a player, ESPN's Adam Schefter reported Monday morning, when offensive lineman Orlando Brown Jr. was tagged.
+The Kansas City Chiefs became the first known team to put their franchise tag on a player, ESPN's Adam Schefter reported Monday morning, when offensive lineman Orlando Brown Jr. was tagged before Tuesday's 4 p.m.
+ET deadline.

 This year, the salary cap is projected to be $208.2 million, according to Spotrac, up from $182.5 million in 2021.

-Last season, 10 players were franchised, which was headlined by Dallas Cowboys quarterback Dak Prescott before he went on to complete a four-year, $160 million contract extension.
+Last season, 10 players were franchised, a group headlined by Dallas Cowboys quarterback Dak Prescott before he went on to complete a four-year, $160 million contract extension.

 Several teams face big decisions as far as rosters are concerned this offseason.
-Free agency decisions, along with franchise tags, will be vital for teams to piece together their rosters.
-Also, teams will be able to make trades, and then there's the draft (April 28-30) where teams can infuse youth.
+Free-agency decisions, along with franchise tags, will be vital for teams to piece together their rosters.
+Teams will also be able to make trades, and then there's the draft (April 28-30), where teams can infuse youth.

-Here's a look at Brown and the reason why he was tagged and the tag figure:
+Here's a look at Brown, the reason why he was tagged and the tag figure:

 Orlando Brown Jr., LT, Kansas City Chiefs